Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     -   #### First Time Visitor Goals

+        1. As a first time user, I wanted first impressions to be appealing, the idea being that it won't intimidate the user with an overload of content.
-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the content it is showing.
+        2. As a first time user, I want the user to be able to easily navigate throughout the site to find content and services the user is looking for.
+        3. As a first time user, I wanted to make the content easily accessible on the pages rather than having them leave and find content on another page              outside of the website.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        4. As a first time user, I want the user to be able to understand the experience of Bruna Fernandes, her professional background and qualifications
-        3. As a First Time Visitor, I want to look for the information on gluten that is engaging and fun to learn.
+        5. As a first time user, I want the user to be able to book an appointment with a few clicks and a form submission.
+        6. As a first time user, I want the user to be able to submit a contact form for any issues outside of making an appointment.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about gluten.
+        1. As a Returning Visitor, I want to find information physiotherapy and services offered by Bruna Fernandesd.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the website for any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the website for any questions the user may have.
-        3. As a Returning Visitor, I want to find community links.
+        3. As a Returning Visitor, I want to be able to book appointments for current and future appointments.
+        4. As a Returning Visitor, I want the user to be able to sign-up for Membership where they can access Do it yourself videos at home and access in-                depth information on types of services and methods that they can receive at discount prices.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any updated videos on gluten for educational purposes.
+        1. As a Frequent User, I want to check to see if there are any updated videos on the members page for fitness and strength purposes.
-        2. As a Frequent User, I want to check to see if there are updated pictures in the gluten-free gallery page.
+        2. As a Frequent User, I want to check to see if there are updated physiotherapy methods and information in the members page.
-        3. As a Frequent User, I want to check in with the funny and interesting content on the main page.
+        3. As a Frequent User, I want to be able to contact the owner on queries through a contact page.
+        4. As a Frequent User, I want to be able to book appointments when I feel the need.
+        5. As a Frequent User, I want to to be able to check further membership discounts on services in the clinic or at-home.

 -   ### Design

+    -   #### Structure
+        - The stucture of the website was purposely designed to maintain a fluid, consistent display throughout as to not look cluttered, easy to navigate and easy to find what you are looking for.

     -   #### Colour Scheme
-        -   The color scheme on my website I was going for was clean and simple.
-I used a light multi-tone color background across all pages for consistency.
+        -   The color scheme on my website was basded off of the business card from Brunas private practice where I wanted to keep it consistent throughout                 and where it was clean and simple and appealing to look at.
+I used a semi-dark green tone trim color with a dark blue background across all                     pages for consistency.
     -   #### Typography
-        -    The Concert One font is the main font used throughout the whole website with Cursive as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Concert One is a strange font, it has characteristics that speak gluten, I like the shape and the thickness of the font it has a type of "gooey" style to the font.
-I see it as both relative and appropriate for a fun and engaging website.
+        -    Bree Serif is the main font used throughout the whole website with San-serif as the fallback font in case for any reason the font isn't being recognized.
+Bree Serif is a professional looking font, it has characteristics that speak "professional", I like the shape and the style of the font.
     -   #### Imagery
         -   Imagery in this website across all content was to be fun and friendly.